ReDI-School/js-berlin-2020-fall/lesson2.md

 ### Variables

-But with all these examples, we are just talking about data.
+But with all these examples, we are just talking about values.

-What if I wanted to save some data and use it later?
+What if I wanted to save some values and use them later?

 we use `Variables`!